 An oldie but a goodie.
 Set your metronome beats on 2 and 4 only to feel the backbeat – It’s almost like you’re playing with a live drummer.

-You know when you’re playing nice and steadily in simple meter, and suddenly a triplet comes your way that throws you off completely?
+Do you know when you’re playing nice and steadily in simple meter, and suddenly a triplet comes the way that throws you off completely?

 This is also a fun grid to improvise over!

 Same concept as alternating bars on and off, but you can keep taking out beats until you only have a downbeat every two bars.
 This is hard!

 Odd tuplets aren’t the most common in most people’s rhythmic vocabulary, but they can add some heat to your music and make it more interesting.
 Get used to counting in groups of 5s and 7s with the help of the metronome – with habit comes familiarity.

 You can also set up a 10-beat or 14-beat grid if you want to play with two groups of 5s and 7s, respectively.

-You could set up a 6/8 ballad feel with the triplet subdivisions in our app, but we think it’s way more fun to customize your own subdivisions.
+You could set up a 6/8 ballad feel with the triplet subdivisions in our app, but we think it’s way more fun to customize your subdivisions.

-With this setup where you just get the off-beats, you’ll have to really provide that secure, locked-in downbeat, instead of relying on the metronome.
+With this setup where you just get the off-beats, you’ll have to provide that secure, locked-in downbeat, instead of relying on the metronome.
 Try it out with a bunch of 6/8 songs!

 Try out these metronome settings in the Metronome App by Soundbrenner!
 Don’t forget to save your favorite settings as presets (setting up the clave rhythm from scratch is quite a pain – try it yourself if you don’t believe me).